The character sheet for the first generation's Pokémon

-- Secret Art: Spore, of them and the other two mushroom-based families - in fact, the move's Japanese name is Mushroom Spore.
+- Spore, exclusive to them and the other two mushroom-based families — in fact, the move's Japanese name is Mushroom Spore.

-- There's also Effect Spore, which is a unique ability.
-Again, only the Paras line and the other two mushroom-based families get it naturally (though Vileplume has it as its Hidden Ability.)
+- There's Effect Spore, which is a unique ability.
+Only the Paras line and the other two mushroom-based families get it naturally, though Vileplume has it as its Hidden Ability.

 Venonat and Venomoth (Kongpang and Morphon)

-A furry bug-like creature that evolves into a moth with poisonous scales.
-It's kinda unremarkable, apart from the fact that it is a far better choice as a Bug Pokémon than Beedrill or Butterfree, except that it comes far
+A furry, purple bug-like creature with highly-developed eyes that evolves into a moth with poisonous scales.
+They are nocturnal but are instinctively attracted to light.
+The Pokémon are kinda unremarkable, apart from being a better choice as a Bug Pokémon than Beedrill or Butterfree, except that it comes far

 later than both of them.

-- Blow You Away: Venomoth, despite not being a Flying type.
+- Blow You Away: Venomoth can learn some wind-based moves, despite not being a Flying type.

 - Flight: Venomoth, in just the same way as Beedrill.

-- Glass Cannon/Fragile Speedster: It has good Speed and Special Attack, while the rest of its stats are average.
+- Glass Cannon: It has good Special Attack, while its defenses are average.